 - ATV Adventures to the Jade Caverns – Ride ATV’s through the jungle to reach the Jade Caverns cenote, one of the largest in Mexico.
 You’ll swim in the cenote, travel through El Cedral Village, and see the Coral Cove cave system.

 - Zipline Chankanaab Park – Start your day ziplining across the beautiful clear water.
 Chill after your thrills at the world-class Chankanaab Beach or explore the park’s botanical gardens and crocodile habitat.

 - Atlantis Submarine Tour – Do you want to show your friends what diving is like or just can’t get enough of the water?
 The Atlantis XII takes you on an underwater adventure to the C-53 ( Felipe Xicotencatl) wreck and along the coral wall.
 The best way to see the water without getting wet!

 - Explore the San Gervasio Ruins – Mayans lived on Cozumel long before the Spanish set foot on the island.
 Mayans took a pilgrimage to Cozumel to worship Ix Chel, the goddess of fertility.
 It’s an opportunity to see a less visited Mayan site with a unique history.

-- Visit the Mainland – A 45-minute ferry ride gets you over to Playa Del Carmen.
+- Visit the Mainland – A 45-minute ferry ride gets you over to Playa Del Carmen and even more Riviera Maya trips.
 You can explore the town or try other scuba adventures like a bull shark dive or diving cenotes from dive shops that are walking distance from the ferry dock.
 A little outside of town you can explore Rio Secreto or snorkel year round with turtles in Akumal Bay.
 If you make it down to Tulum be sure to check out the Sian Ka’an Biosphere.

 Parting Thoughts on Cozumel Scuba Diving